Fansite Economics 101: Revenue Breakdown, Unit Economics & Churn

 An inside look at the economics of running a fansite platform.
-Understand revenue streams, margins, and how operators build sustainable businesses.
+Understand revenue streams, margins, and how operators build sustainable, scalable businesses.

 Understanding the economics of a fansite platform is essential for building a sustainable business.
 Here’s how the numbers work.